Six dead, 10 injured in Russian strike on Kharkiv, officials say | Law-Order

 Six dead, 10 injured in Russian strike on Kharkiv, officials say

-President Voldodymyr Zelenskiy's chief of Staff, Andriy Yermak, told the news outlet Politico in an interview published on Thursday, that he saw Kharkiv as the most likely target for any new Russian offensive in May or June.
+A Russian strike on Kharkiv, Ukraine's second-largest city, killed six civilians and injured 10 early on Saturday, regional officials said.
+Ukraine's national police said the attack was launched by drones.
 Kharkiv regional Governor Oleh Synehubov reported a strike on a residential building and a missile attack on a village north of Kharkiv city.

 - Country: